Baldwin Beach Park

 During winter months, the main stretch of beach can have fairly large and regular shorebreak, so it becomes a popular destination for more experienced boogie-boarders (chiropractor’s tip: don’t try and cut your teeth here!)

-If you have young keiki or you’re not a strong swimmer, don’t let the bigger surf fool you, there are also protected swimming areas on both the east and west ends that offer calm pools for even the littlest ones.
+There are also protected swimming areas on both the east and west ends that offer calm pools for even the littlest ones.
 (The west end is know as Baby Beach and the east as Baldwin Cove).

 Cultural Factoid